octokit/plugin-rest-endpoint-methods.js/docs/apps/listPlansStubbed.md

+# List plans (stubbed)

-# List all plans for your Marketplace listing (stubbed)
+Lists all plans that are part of your GitHub Marketplace listing.

 GitHub Apps must use a [JWT](https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/#authenticating-as-a-github-app) to access this endpoint.
 OAuth Apps must use [basic authentication](https://developer.github.com/v3/auth/#basic-authentication) with their client ID and client secret to access this endpoint.